klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 The ability to selectively trigger and navigate bifurcations represents a sophisticated adaptation mechanism that helps maintain appropriate complexity across changing conditions.

+> **Example:** The emergence of AI-augmented knowledge work can be considered a bifurcation point for organizations—a critical threshold where small additional improvements in AI capabilities trigger qualitative restructuring of work processes, skill requirements, and organizational forms.

 ### Implications for Organizational Models